u12206050/directus-extension-dev-canvas/README.md

 }
 ```

+4. Start the vite server for your extension with `npm start`

+## 3 Final Steps

+In your Directus project, follow these steps:

-4. Edit your environment variables to include the following:
+1. Edit your environment variables to include the following:
 ```
 CONTENT_SECURITY_POLICY_DIRECTIVES__SCRIPT_SRC="'self' 'unsafe-eval' http://localhost:5173"
-CONTENT_SECURITY_POLICY_DIRECTIVES__CONNECT_SRC="'self' https://* wss://* ws://localhost:5173"
+CONTENT_SECURITY_POLICY_DIRECTIVES__CONNECT_SRC="'self' https://* wss://* http://localhost:5173 ws://localhost:5173"
 ```
 > Note: The port 5173 is the default port for Vite, if you are using a different port, please replace it with your port.

-5. Run your extension with `npm start`

-6. Start up your Directus instance, and navigate to the Developer Canvas module in the sidebar.
+2. Start up your Directus instance, and navigate to the Developer Canvas module in the sidebar.

-7. Enter the URL of your extension's index.ts file in the "URI" field, and select the type of extension you are developing.
-> Note: For bundled extensions you might have an extra folder eg. `http://localhost:5173/src/my-interface/index.ts`
+3. Update if needed the the URL of the running vite server

+4. If it is a bundle, select the extension you want to work on.

-8. Click "Load It", and your extension should now be loaded in the Developer Canvas module.
+4. Click **"Load It"**, and your extension should now be loaded in the Developer Canvas module.

 ## Supported UI Extension Types